Jen Pawol

-Jennifer Pawol (born December 29, 1976) is an American baseball umpire who became the first female Major League Baseball umpire when she debuted on August 9, 2025.
+Jennifer Pawol (born December 29, 1976) is an American baseball umpire in Major League Baseball (MLB).
+She became the first female umpire in MLB when she debuted on August 9, 2025.
 She is the seventh woman to work as a professional baseball umpire.
 Since she was called up to MLB, she has worn uniform number 95.

 Early life

 Attending West Milford High School in West Milford, New Jersey, Pawol played soccer and softball, attending Hofstra University on an athletic scholarship and playing as a catcher in Division I softball for the Pride.
 It was during this time that she began umpiring softball games.
 She was paid $15 per game.

 In 2001, she was part of the gold medal winning United States team (the precursor to the United States women's national baseball team) in the Women's Baseball World Series, which was the first recognized international women's baseball tournament.

 Before going into professional umpiring, Pawol was an art teacher.
 She is a graduate of the Pratt Institute (B.F.A.) and Hunter College (M.F.A.).
 During this time, she continued to umpire part-time in amateur softball leagues.